simplyadil/permafrost_dt/README.md

 RABBITMQ_PASSWORD=permafrost
 ```

-Set these in your shell or create a `.env` file.
+Set these in your shell or create a `.env` file (the startup helpers automatically load it if present).

+Before launching anything, review `startup.conf`—it contains the same values plus service-specific knobs (synthetic data, model paths, dashboard host/port, etc.).
+The default configuration targets a fully local developer machine, so updating the tokens/URLs there is usually the only manual step.

 ### Infrastructure Setup